 We always recommend talking to your doctor before choosing a medication, as some drugs may interfere with your daily medicines.
 Make note that some antihistamines can lead to dry mouth and dry eyes.

 We hope this article comes in handy during your next trip.
 If you’re flying out of the Denver International Airport (DIA) and you’re looking for affordable and convenient parking options, park your car with ParkDIA.
-We offer covered, uncovered, and valet parking spaces at our airport parking facility, and with 7,500 parking spaces, there is always one waiting for you when you need it.
+We offer covered and uncovered, parking spaces at our airport parking facility, and with 7,500 parking spaces, there is always one waiting for you when you need it.
 Download our mobile app to reserve your airport parking space today or contact our team with any questions you may have.